jameshy/pgdump-aws-lambda/README.md

 #### S3 Upload Part Size

 If you experience lamba timeouts while uploading file parts to S3 you can try increasing the part size of each file chunk (might need to increase lambda resources).
-For instance on a 2GB file using the default part size of 5MB would result on ~400 parts, pushing all this parts was exceeding the 15min timeout for lambdas, by increasing the part size to 1GB the transmit time was reduced to ~3 mintes.
+For instance on a 2GB file using the default part size of 5MB would result on ~400 parts, pushing all this parts was exceeding the 15min timeout for lambdas, by increasing the part size to 1GB the transmit time was reduced to ~3 minutes.

 ```json
 {